dngoins/CTI-Course/Lab-Steps/Lesson-06-Lab_01_Identifying_Cybersecurity_threats.md

 **Questions:**
 - What type of threat is this?
-(Passive, Active, Accidental, Intentional)
+(Passive, Active, Accidental, Intentional) Accidental, may be assign as passive
-- Explain why you classified it this way.
+- Explain why you classified it this way. human mistake

 ---